tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 Given the current economy of cryptocurrency is largely driven by Bitcoin I am using it as a leading signal for the price of alternative coins.
 In this case, specifically one of my current favorites, Ethereum.

 ## Project Set Up and Installation
 To complete this project I used a work subscription to Azure which had Azure Blob Storage set up already.
 Before being able to run this code yourself you will need to have an Azure subscription and blob storage established.
 You will also need to download the data using the Kaggle API which I walk though in my notebooks.
+Just to be clear, the main files in this project are `automl.ipynb` and `hyperparameter_tuning.ipynb`.
+The rest of the files are created from within these 2 files as you will see when you walk through them.

 ## Dataset